What is True2U?

-CMSD will be implementing PACE (Planning and Career Exploration), a 6-12+ grade planning and career exploration program designed to link students to living wage careers after graduation.
+CMSD has implemented PACE (Planning and Career Exploration), a 6-12+ grade planning and career exploration program designed to link students to living wage careers after graduation.
 PACE will provide a variety of quality in-school and out-of-school lessons and experiences that facilitate exploration.
 As a result, all students in CMSD will graduate with a career pathway plan that is intentionally designed through planning and active decision-making.
 Going forward, True2U programming will fall under the umbrella of PACE.

 How does it work?

-Volunteer mentors meet with groups of 8th grade students (from all 62, K-8 buildings and the Cleveland Metropolitan Remote School) once a month, during the school day, for about an hour.
+Volunteer mentors meet with groups of 8th grade students (from all 62, K-8 buildings and the Cleveland Metropolitan Remote School) once a month, during the school day, for about two hours.
 Using interactive discussion-based activities, mentors and students work together to help students:

 - Find their strengths